dnl-rss/secureum-slot2-solidity101/02_types.md

 ### 38. Reference Types

-`reference` types assign a pointer to a value in memory.
-They can be accessed and modified through multiple names, yet reference the same underlying variable.
+Reference types may be risky because their value may be changed via multiple variable names.

 > Includes: